Senior Director of Academic Research

 Dr. Attis holds a PhD in the history of science from Princeton University and a bachelor’s degree in physics from the University of Chicago.
-His doctoral thesis explored the history of mathematics in Ireland from the surveyors of the seventeenth century through the Celtic Tiger economy of the 1990s.
+His book, Mathematics and the Making of Modern Ireland: Trinity College Dublin from Cromwell to the Celtic Tiger, was published by Docent Press in Fall of 2014.

 Find out how Western Washington University is using a waitlist dashboard tool to help chairs quickly triage bottlenecks and open new sections during registration.

 Profiles how to use program review as a strategic tool by integrating data on academic quality, student demand, and resource utilization to improve and prioritize programs for investment and expansion.